 - Universal (All EV’s use SAE J1772, excluding Tesla’s which come with a SAEJ1772 adaptor)

 - Manufactured for outdoor use (NEMA 3R standard)

 Yes!
 LFCA will provide the first charger for free, and can provide additional chargers at-cost in exchange for a tax-deductible donation back to our organization.

 LFCA works with a network of qualified electricians who can provide you with a quote for installation.
 We can help plan your charging project to minimize installation cost and walk you through the process at your site.

 How much does a Level 2 EV charging station cost to operate?

-Based on 8 to 12 hours of active charging use per day, one 30 amp EV charger costs less than $2.00 a day in electricity to operate.
-Many heavily used level 2 stations owners often report paying less than $200/year in electricity.
+One 30 amp EV charger costs less than $2.00 a day in electricity for 8 to 12 hours of operation.
+Many heavily-used public level 2 stations owners often report paying less than $200/year in electricity.

 What if I don’t own my building?

 LFCA can work with your landlord or property manager to coordinate installation of your EV chargers.